 I trained at Plymouth University as an Integrative Counsellor being awarded First class degree on a Level 5 course in Counselling.

-I am currently advancing my skills by doing training in Sensorimotor Psychotherapy Course.
+I am currently advancing my skills by undertaking training in Sensorimotor Psychotherapy Course.

-I have been trained and working with organisations specialising in various addictions ie. Alcohol, Drug and pornography addictions.
+I have been working with organisations specializing in various addictions ie. Alcohol, Drug and pornography addictions.

-I previously studied Law and obtained a Bachelor Degree in Law.
+I previously studied Law and obtained a Bachelor's Degree in Law.
 I then worked as an investigator for the Police Forces for five years.

 I practice yoga and meditation on a daily basis.
 These practices have significantly influenced my own emotional well-being and subsequently informed my approach to counselling.